stephanGarland/minikube-crash-course/README.md

 All this seems kind of tedious, doesn't it?
 What if we had a nice package manager like apt or yum (just kidding, yum isn't nice) to do this?
 We do!

-Note that we're using Helm v2, so  [here are the docs for it](https://v2.helm.sh/docs/)  should you need more information.
+[Here are the docs for Helm](https://helm.sh/docs/)  should you need more information.

 ### <a name = "helmcreate">File Creation</a>

 First, we need a directory

     mkdir -p jupyter-minikube/templates
-    cd jupyter-minikube/templates
+    cd jupyter-minikube

 Note you can also use helm create $CHART_NAME to create a skeleton chart, but it may be full of cruft.

 WARNING: YAML is _extremely_ sensitive to whitespace.
 It's highly recommended that when writing them for yourself, you use a linter or validation service.

     # Chart must be capitalized here
     $ cat > Chart.yaml<<EOF